labex-labs/labex-cheatsheets/docs/cheatsheets/ru/numpy.md

   <BaseQuizOption value="D">An error</BaseQuizOption>

   <BaseQuizAnswer>
-    Boolean indexing filters the array, returning only elements where the condition is true. `arr[arr > 5]` returns a new array containing only values greater than 5.
+    Boolean indexing filters the array, returning only elements where the condition is true. <code>arr[arr > 5]</code> returns a new array containing only values greater than 5.
   </BaseQuizAnswer>
 </BaseQuiz>